 Every year, early 18th-century traders delivered as many as 200,000 deer skins to Charleston, South Carolina.
 As a result, local Indians were well-stocked with European firearms, tools, ammunition, and clothing.
 However, in 1759, mounting discord between Cherokees and Europeans led to war.
 In 1785, General Andrew Pickens hosted a gathering of Indian chiefs, which led to a treaty giving the entire Jocassee Gorges area to the United States, with the exception of northern Oconee County.
 It wasn’t until 1815 that the Oconee Mountains were ceded.

 Today, Lake Jocassee is one of the most ecologically pristine and pure lakes east of the continental divide, offering grandeur and beauty beyond description.
 You can spend days exploring the varied waterfalls and inlets of northern South Carolina.
-You can even travel into North Carolina to revel in natural beauty found nowhere else.
+You can even travel into North Carolina to revel in the natural beauty found nowhere else.

 About Lake Keowee